 Autumn in New York with Martin Bleich at Nieuw Amsterdam

 Nieuw Amsterdam has always been innovative and evolving; including it's name as the original name for New York.
 It's one of the favourites of chefs in Melbourne.
 The World Loves Melbourne was invited to taste some of the new dishes created by Nieuw Amsterdam’s Head Chef, Martin Bleich.
+Surely one of the best steak and meat restaurants in Melbourne.

 The evening began in Nieuw Amsterdam's ‘downtown’ cocktail bar (as it often does) for liquid creations by Sean McGuire (Bar Manager), then we moved Uptown to the restaurant for a meal by Head Chef Martin Bleich.
 Alex Killerby (Restaurant Manager) was on hand to assist with drink pairings.
 The time in the bar is a right of passage and we have been served amazing cocktails by iconic Sean McGuire for years (keep rocking Sean) with bespoke cocktails with a twist or three on the classics.
 A Rose chocolate affogato (above) will blow your mind.